ngrok/ngrok-docs/docs/integrations/pusher/webhooks.md

 1. Click **Client events** under the **Event type** section and then click **Save**.

-1. Repeat the previous 3 steps creating webhooks for the other **Event type** values.
+1. Repeat the previous 3 steps to create webhooks for the other **Event type** values.

 ### Run Webhooks with Pusher and ngrok {#run-webhook}